 Top 10 high protein foods (the max protein list)

 You can use the first high protein list of foods to get in the highest amount of "protein per calorie".

 In other words, by eating the foods from this list, you can get in a very high amount of protein, while getting in as few calories as possible.

 (I'm sure I don't need to explain why this strategy is good for weight loss.)

-Note that my list includes only the "real" food options.
-The USDA Nutrient Database feels more like a "technical" ingredient list, so I eliminated some of the refined/processed things like protein isolates (like soy protein isolate), powders (like egg white powder), energy drinks and some of the more exotic types of foods (like raw frog legs).
-Let's see what I came up with.
+I created this list from the USDA Nutrient Database and made sure to include only the "real" food options.
+So no refined/processed foods like protein isolates, powders (like egg white powder), energy drinks, and some of the more exotic types of foods (like raw frog legs).

 - COD (FISH)

 - TURKEY BREAST